 ANNA: I’m reading all of these too!

-MELINDA: I’m so far behind on everything!
+MJ: I’m so far behind on everything!

 SEAN: On the Shonen Jump side, the debut is One Piece: Ace’s Story, the first in a series of light novels focusing on Luffy’s older brother.